 In short, marine collagen can offer the following benefits to your skin:

 HOW TO INCORPORATE COLLAGEN INTO ANY SKINCARE REGIMEN

 Collagen will work great on its own, as it's a powerful supplement that is proven to show you results.
 However, this protein itself will only go so far when it comes to your skin health.
 Ensure that you are still engaging in proper regimens to take care of your body.

 It’s still essential to moisturize and cleanse your face as you normally would, even when taking collagen supplements.
 Excess oil on the skin can lead to breakouts, so cleansing is necessary to keep your complexion smooth.

-However, oil reduction has a tendency to dry out the skin, so it is equally essential to moisturize after cleansing.
+However, oil reduction tends to dry out the skin, so it is equally essential to moisturize after cleansing.
 This will keep your skin smooth, supple, and firm, allowing the collagen to help maintain your youthful glow.

-It’s important to remember that even if you can’t see the results, the collagen is still working.
+It’s important to remember that the collagen is still working even if you can’t see the results.
 Since supplements just speed up the collagen production process, rather than just supplying you with more, be patient with your body as it naturally works to create more of this precious protein.

 Aging, sun exposure, and unhealthy foods can all damage collagen production.
 When collagen is damaged, it can lead to skin dryness, age spots, fine lines, and wrinkles.

 Collagen can be replenished by eating certain foods or taking dietary supplements.
+Always make sure your collagen supplements don't include harmful ingredients like heavy metals or GMOs.
 While most supplements are made with the bones of mammals, marine collagen is sourced from deepwater fish.
 It is more sustainable than alternatives.